Fashion design

 Fashion designers in 1974 in Dresden.

 Fashion design is the art of applying design, aesthetics, clothing construction, and natural beauty to clothing and its accessories.
 It is influenced by diverse cultures and different trends and has varied over time and place.
-"A fashion designer creates clothing, including dresses, suits, pants, and skirts, and accessories like shoes and handbags, for consumers.
+"A fashion designer creates clothing, including dresses, suits, pants, skirts, and accessories like shoes and handbags, for consumers.
 They can specialize in clothing, accessory, or jewelry design, or may work in more than one of these areas."

 Fashion designers typically use a runway of models to showcase their work.

 Fashion designers

 Fashion designers work in a variety of ways when designing their pieces and accessories such as rings, bracelets, necklaces, earrings and clothes.
 Due to the time required to put a garment out on the market, designers must anticipate changes to consumer desires.
 Fashion designers are responsible for creating looks for individual garments, involving shape, color, fabric, trimming, and more.

 Fashion designers attempt to design clothes that are functional as well as aesthetically pleasing.
 They consider who is likely to wear a garment and the situations in which it will be worn, and they work with a wide range of materials, colors, patterns, and styles.
 Though most clothing worn for everyday wear falls within a narrow range of conventional styles, unusual garments are usually sought for special occasions such as evening wear or party dresses.

 Some clothes are made specifically for an individual, as in the case of haute couture or bespoke tailoring.
 Today, most clothing is designed for the mass market, especially casual and everyday wear, which are commonly known as ready to wear or fast fashion.